v-prgmr/Object-Detection---SSD-in-Tensorflow/README.md

 ```
 std::string TF_PB_PATH = "Full path of your frozen_inference_graph.pb";
 ```
-On the line 27, chnage the location to the location of "labels.txt" file.
+On the line 27, change the location to the location of "labels.txt" file.

 ```
 std::string TF_LABELLIST_PATH = "Full path of your labels.txt";